Etheram68/Header101-Vscode/README.md

 Default values for **username** and **email** are imported from environment variables.

-Default values for **header** is 101 you can modify in setting to 101header.version: 101 or 42 or 42 Lyon use "101header.version": 42Paris or 42Lyon or 101
+Default values for **header** is 101 you can modify in setting use "101header.version":

 ```Name avaible for header